 - i.
 Applicable to both product and service offers.
 Factor One Corporate Experience: The offeror must provide a narrative description of its corporate experience including all information below.
 Note that the narrative must be completed directly through the eOffer application by responding to the eOffer prompts; separate attachments addressing Corporate Experience will not be considered. - (A) The number of years of corporate experience in providing the products/services described under this Schedule, regardless of the specific products/services being proposed.
 A minimum of two (2) years of corporate experience is required.
-(B) Organization's number of employees, experience in the field, and resources available to enable it to fulfill requirements, - (C) Brief history of the offeror's activities contributing to the development of expertise and capabilities related to this requirement, - (D) Information that demonstrates the offeror's organizational (e.g. organizational chart, list of key departments) and accounting controls (e.g. processes and/or systems in place), - (E) A description of the resources presently in-house or the ability to acquire the type and kinds of personnel/products proposed, - (F) A description of the marketing strategy that will be used to reach Federal ordering activities,
+(B) Organization's number of employees, experience in the field, and resources available to enable it to fulfill requirements. - (C) Brief history of the offeror's activities contributing to the development of expertise and capabilities related to this requirement, - (D) Information that demonstrates the offeror's organizational (e.g. organizational chart, list of key departments) and accounting controls (e.g. processes and/or systems in place), - (E) A description of the resources presently in-house or the ability to acquire the type and kinds of personnel/products proposed, - (F) A description of the marketing strategy that will be used to reach Federal ordering activities, - (G) A description of the intended use of subcontractors.

-(G) A description of the intended use of subcontractors.
+The requirement to provide a Corporate Experience narrative does not apply to contractors that have an active FSS program contract under this Schedule and meet the criteria for submitting a streamlined offer, see (e) 1-3.

-The requirement to provide a Corporate Experience narrative does not apply to contractors that have an active FSS program contract under this Schedule and meet the criteria for submitting a streamlined offer, see (e) 1-3. ii.
+- ii.
 Applicable to both product and service offers.
-Factor Two - Past Performance: Past performance information is one indicator of an offeror's ability to perform the contract successfully.
-Offerors shall demonstrate a pattern of past performance in accordance with the instructions below.
-Failure to submit the required information may result in rejection of the proposal.
+Factor Two Past Performance: Past performance information is one indicator of an offeror's ability to perform the contract successfully.
+Offerors must demonstrate a pattern of past performance in accordance with the instructions below. - (A) Offerors with three (3) or more contractor performance assessment reports available in the federal Contractor Performance Assessment Reporting System (CPARS) must verify in eOffer that they have three (3) or more assessment reports available in CPARS that represent: - (1) contracts or orders completed within three (3) years of the date of offer submission; - (2) at least three (3) distinct orders and/or contracts; and - (3) work similar in scope to products/services included in this solicitation.

-- (A) Offerors with three (3) or more contractor performance assessment reports available in the federal Contractor Performance Assessment Reporting System (CPARS) shall verify in eOffer that they have three (3) or more assessment reports available in CPARS that represent: - (1) contracts or orders completed within three (3) years of the date of offer submission: - (2) at least three (3) distinct orders and/or contracts; and - (3) work similar in scope to products/services included in this solicitation.
+The offeror must address any negative feedback in

-The offeror shall address any negative feedback in the contractor performance assessment reports not previously documented in the CPARS report.
+the contractor performance assessment reports not previously documented in the CPARS report.
 Offerors may access CPARS to view previously completed evaluations.

-If unable to meet these criteria, the offer shall submit either an Open Ratings Past Performance Evaluation in accordance with paragraph (B) below or a list of relevant customer references and completed Past Performance Questionnaires in accordance with paragraph (C) below.
+If unable to meet these criteria, the offeror must submit a list of relevant customer references and completed Past Performance Questionnaires (PPQ) in accordance with paragraph (B) below.